oumaimazr/FBscrapper/README.md

 - This repository contains a requirements.txt file that contains the required python libraries needed for this project, a main.py containing the project's code, a Dockerfile that can be used to build a docker for the API and a docker-compose file to setting up a MongoDB container.

 # Guide
-we need to create a directory called “database” inside the “mongodb” directory to map to the database location of the container.
+we need to create a directory called “database” to map to the database location of the container.
 This will enable local access to the database.
 We use the -pv operator to create those parent folders.
 ```cmd
  mkdir -pv database